-The Company currently has the Senior Facility and the Yorkville Facility, as well as the Convertible Debentures and Ewing Convertible Debentures, pursuant to which it is subject to a number of customary affirmative and negative financial covenants.
+The Company currently has the Credit Facilities and the Convertible Debentures outstanding, pursuant to which it is subject to a number of customary affirmative and negative financial covenants.
 These include, but are not limited to, requirements to comply with certain financial covenants, restrictions on incurring additional indebtedness, paying dividends or other distributions, making certain investments/acquisitions, selling assets of the Company, and making regularly scheduled interest payments on the Company's subordinated indebtedness unless the Company has sufficient liquidity to do so.

-In addition, the Company's borrowings under the Senior Facility and the Yorkville Facility are collateralized by substantially all of the Company's assets.
+In addition, the Company's borrowings under the Credit Facilities are collateralized by substantially all of the Company's assets.
 In the event of a default, including, among other things, a failure to make any payment when due or non-observance of any term of the agreements, all of the Company's obligations may immediately become due and payable, and the lenders would also be entitled to realize on their security and liquidate the assets of the Company.
 If the Company's lenders accelerate the repayment of borrowings, the Company cannot ensure that it will have sufficient assets to repay the amounts outstanding, which could have a material adverse effect on the Company's business, financial condition and results of operations.